Microdosing Cannabis Applications and Benefits

 What you can take from here –

 Microdosing cannabis is something you can do to enhance your work and life experience.
 However, it takes some learning and attention to what you are doing if it is to work for you.
 Microdosing is something you can do to titrate your intake to the level of escape or medical benefit you seek.
-And microdosing is something you can do treat yourself and others more beneficially.
+And microdosing is something you can do to treat yourself and others more beneficially.